 Our pancreas transplant program also has one of the shortest time-to-transplant waits in Florida and the nation.
 On average, 50 percent of the patients on our wait list are transplanted within 3.0 months (combined kidney / pancreas) and 8.7 months (pancreas only) of listing, according to the latest SRTR data (July 2015).
 Thanks to our partnership with LifeLink Foundation, Inc., a nationally recognized organ procurement organization, we have the opportunity to perform a high volume of pancreas transplants.
 This leads to TGH transplanting patients in our pancreas transplant program almost two times faster than the nationally expected rates.
-In addition to meeting certain criteria outlined by our transplant program and other national organizations, patients who are deemed candidates for a pancreas transplant typically:
+In addition to meeting pancreas transplant qualifications outlined by our transplant program and other national organizations, pancreas transplant patients who are deemed candidates for a pancreas transplant typically:

 - Take insulin